Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-MealsBreakfast Included
+MealsBreakfast

 After exploring that old monumental brilliance, we march towards the holiest Hindu temple, Pashupatinath.
 There, we spend 2 to 3 odd hours viewing the shrines, statues, and temples related to the gods and goddesses of Hindu culture.

 Then, we end our day on a high note by visiting the Bouddhanath Stupa.
-We forget all the tiredness of our day in the serene stupa of Bouddhanath and head towards our hotel in Kathmandu.
+We forget all the tiredness of our day in the serene stupa of Bouddhanath and head towards our Hotel in Kathmandu.

 AnyConv.com Bhaktapur Durbar Square 1